24 April 2025

 • Why the new “Slice-of-Day” reforms to the Resource Adequacy program are changing how batteries participate,

-• And what the value for new capacity contracts might look like in the years ahead.
+• And how the value for new capacity contracts is expected to evolve in the years ahead.

-Readers can access the data behind each chart, including a database for battery capacity contracts in California.
+Readers can access the data behind each chart, including a database for all battery capacity contracts active in California.
 Find the link at the bottom of the article.

-This article discusses how the Slice-of-Day changes to California’s Resource Adequacy program impact grid-scale battery energy storage revenues.
+This article discusses how much capacity contracts contribute to grid-scale battery energy storage revenues in CAISO.
 To learn more about the RA program and how batteries can participate, read our previous article: Resource Adequacy: How it works, how you’re paid, and how to apply.

 Key takeaways: